What can I do if my Neighbour has knotweed?

 6. If you are aware of Japanese Knotweed on your neighbour’s property and you’re planning to buy a property, it’s important to check for it.
 Be aware of the potential costs of treating it, if it’s present.

-It’s important to note that the spread of Japanese knotweed can be difficult to control, so it’s important to stay vigilant and take appropriate action to prevent it from causing further damage.
-It’s also important to keep in mind that suing your neighbour can be a time-consuming and expensive process, and it may be more effective to try to resolve the issue through mediation or other means of dispute resolution.
+It’s important to note that Japanese knotweed can be difficult to control, so stay vigilant and take appropriate action to prevent further damage.
+It’s also important to keep in mind that suing your neighbour can be a time-consuming and expensive process, and it may be more effective to resolve the issue through mediation or other dispute-resolution methods.